 Actions.
 Examples include piloting a vehicle, operating a computer,

 putting on a suit of plate mail, rowing a rowboat, or reading a wargaming

 rulebook.
-A minifig who engages in a Full-Round Action can't engage in any other type of Action during the turn, and he can't engage in any other type of Movement once the Full-Round Action has begun, although he may still be moved around by vehicles or other units (for instance, if the minifig is using a Full-Round Action to ride a horse).
+Once engaged in a Full-Round Action, a minifig is Stopped and can't engage in any other type of Action or Movement for the rest of the turn, although he may still be moved around by vehicles or other units (for instance, if he's using a Full-Round Action to ride a Horse).